-Addiction becomes life threatening when the person using has an increased tolerance for a substance and is suffering from severe physical health damage.
-In-patient treatment can begin to address the perils of addiction.
+Addiction becomes life-threatening when the person using has an increased tolerance for a substance and is suffering from severe physical health damage.
+Inpatient treatment can begin to address the perils of addiction.
 By seeking treatment, people will then have the opportunity to further address root causes, like grief and depression.

 Studies show that stressful or traumatic life events lead to increased alcohol consumption.
 If people have developed serious substance addictions connected to grief, the addiction must be addressed immediately.
 Drug or alcohol abuse is dangerous and may result in any or all of the following:

 While people experiencing paralyzing grief should never block their pain with substances, they often do.
 Grief can be crushing and paralyzing, and many feel that they have no other choice but to pacify the pain.

 However, grief can be expressed in numerous ways.
-Outlets like crying or yelling are normal signs and it is always safer and healthier, both in the short and long-term, to face grief head on.
+Outlets like crying or yelling are normal signs, and it is always safer and healthier, both in the short and long term, to face grief head-on.